Regional Cattle Auction Reports...

 Miles City Livestock Commission Auction - Miles City, MT

-Compared to last week (5-19-26): Feeder cattle were all too lightly tested to develop an accurate market trend, however lower undertones were noticed.
-Demand for feeder cattle was mostly moderate for very light offerings.
-Most feeders were offered in small packages or as singles.
-Quality this week was mostly average.
+Compared to last week (6-9-26): Feeder cattle were all scarcely tested today.
+Offerings were to light to make any market trend.
+Demand for feeder cattle was mostly light to moderate for very light offerings.
+Most feeders were offered in very small packages or as singles.
+Most buyers sat on the sidelines as there were not enough feeders for buyers to build loads.
+Quality this week was mostly plain to average.

 Winter Livestock Auction - Riverton, WY